 - Audiovisual Sectors.

-(The above list is a brief summary of the major sectors and is not inclusive of all industry sectors – further investment opportunities can be found within the pages of the portfolio of investments)
+(The above list is a brief summary of the major sectors and is not inclusive of all industry sectors open to foreign investors)

 Further information for foreign investors* can be obtained from the Ministry of Foreign Trade and Investments (MINCEX), the ProCuba office – the Center for the Promotion of Foreign Trade and Foreign Investment or the Chamber of Commerce in Havana.